-We welcome ten local artists presenting ceramics, jewellery, sculpture, textiles and works in wood who are part of the West Berkshire Open Studios programme.
+We once again welcome a selection of local artists as part of West Berkshire & North Hampshire Open Studios in this exhibition 'A Sense of Place' inspired the artists' environment.
+The works include ceramics, jewellery, sculpture and paintings.
 Come and meet the artists, see their work and perhaps treat yourself or find a gift that is unique and special.
-29 April - 21 May (Wed - Sun only) 11am - 4pm.
 Exhibition free.
-Usual admission charge to the chapel.
+Usual admission charge applies to the chapel.

-Its is a huge privilege to welcome ten different local artists as part of the 2017 West Berkshire Open Studios programme.
+It is a huge privilege to welcome back a selection of artists as part of the 2019 West Berkshire & North Hampshire Open Studios programme.

 The artists whose work you can see and buy are listed below.
 Your visit supports not only local arts and crafts, but also our work to introduce Sandham to a wider audience.

 Jo Arkell, Diana Barraclough, Helen Colling, Paul Harvey, Rebecca Hedges, Lynda Jones, Helen Mortimer, Teresa Munn, Moya Tosh and Angela Willis.

 Helen is a local silk painter living and working from her studio in Newbury.
 Her paintings on silk are inspired by travels abroad and are a response to architecture and their place in the natural environment.
 Colour, line and composition play an important role in these paintings, which develop from drawings of townscapes and cityscapes.
 Helen is also developing a range of hand-painted silk scarves inspired by the changing colours of the seasons.
 Her work is regularly exhibited during both the West Berkshire & Hampshire Open Studios

 From earliest times, clay has been used as a medium for scripts.

 Here, intriguing shapes and shadows are formed by 3 dimensional slip-trailed text, presented as wall mounted plaques or 3 dimensional pieces, where the words have left the page to create new forms.